 I had associated this part of Delhi with non-vegetarian food for long.
 So, it was wonderful to discover a plethora of vegetarian food options in the lanes of Chandni Chowk

 We tried not to be adventurous and opted for the mutter-parantha and the dry fruits parantha, as this was just the first stop on our self-guided walking food tour of Chandni Chowk.
-After all, we had a plethora of vegetarian options yet to be tasted.
+After all, we had a plethora of vegetarian options yet to be tasted on this discovery tour of Chandni Chowk food.

 Tip: Do try their mutter parantha and dry-fruit parantha!